nryoung/algorithms/README.rst

 Algorithms: a module of useful algorithms for Python
 ====================================================

-This is an attempt to build a cohesive module of algorithms for Python.
+This is an attempt to build a cohesive module of algorithms in Python.

 The purpose of this repo is to be a learning tool for myself and others.